Search for anything...

 Features

-• Features Two GFCI 120V 520R Standard Household Receptacle, One Transfer Switch Ready 120V L14-30R, One RV Ready 120/240V 1450R, and Two 5V USB Ports; All Outlets Have Rubber Covers for Added Safety
+• Features Two GFCI 120V 520R 20A Standard Household Receptacle, One Transfer Switch Ready 120V L14-30R 30A, One RV Ready 120/240V 1450R 50A, and Two 5V USB Ports; All Outlets Have Rubber Covers for Added Safety

-• Powered by a Heavy Duty 457cc Westinghouse 4-Stroke OHV Engine Featuring a Long-Lasting Cast Iron Sleeve With Automatic Low Oil Shutdown and Digital Hour Meter
+• Powered by a Heavy Duty 457cc Westinghouse 4-Stroke OHV Engine Featuring a Long-Lasting Cast Iron Sleeve with Automatic Low Oil Shutdown and Digital Hour Meter

-• Plug-and-Play: Comes With a Remote Start Key Fob, 12V Battery Charger, Oil, an Oil Funnel, a Tool Kit, and a Users Manual to Get You Started Right Out of the Box (Minimal Assembly Required)
+• Plug-and-Play: Comes with a Remote Start Key Fob, 12V Battery Charger, Oil, an Oil Funnel, a Tool Kit, and a Users Manual to Get You Started Right Out of the Box (Minimal Assembly Required)

-• All Westinghouse Portable Generators are Functionally Tested in the Factory and May Contain Minimum Residual Oil and/or Fuel Odor; EPA Compliant; Backed By 3-Year Limited Service, Labor, and Parts Coverage and Nationwide Customer Service Network
+• All Westinghouse Portable Generators are Functionally Tested in the Factory and May Contain Minimum Residual Oil and/or Fuel Odor; EPA Compliant; Backed by 3-Year Limited Service, Labor, and Parts Coverage with Nationwide Customer Service Network

 Description

 The Westinghouse WGen9500 Portable Generator with 12,500 peak watts and 9,500 running watts is the perfect solution to your home back-up power needs.
 The heavy-duty 457cc 4-Stroke OHV Westinghouse Engine is constructed of a durable cast iron sleeve and runs for up to 12 hours on a 6.6 gallon (25 L) gasoline tank, keeping you powered through the day with built-in fuel gauge, automatic low oil shutdown, and GFCI outlets.
 Push-Button Electric Start makes starting this generator effortless while the remote start key fob offers the ease of distance ignition.
-Its intuitive control panel spotlights the Transfer Switch Ready L14-30R and larger 14-50R outlets to power all your major appliances like your air conditioner, refrigerator, and sump pump as well as lights or entertainment centers at the same time with a single cord hookup.
+Its intuitive control panel spotlights the Transfer Switch Ready L14-30R 30A and larger 14-50R 50A outlets to power all your major appliances like your air conditioner, refrigerator, and sump pump as well as lights or entertainment centers at the same time with a single cord hookup.
 VFT Data Center displays volt output, frequency, and lifetime hours to keep you up to date with real-time information and regular maintenance.
 Conveniently portable with an included set of heavy-duty never-flat wheels, foam grip handle, and lift bracket, it'll have your house, travel trailer, or job site powered in seconds.
 The WGen9500 is complete with a 3-Year Limited Warranty and Lifetime Technical Support backed by our nationwide customer service and support network.

 Brand: Westinghouse

-Wattage: 9500 watts
+Wattage: 12500 watts

-Fuel Type: electric
+Fuel Type: Gasoline

-Power Source: Gas Powered
+Power Source: Fuel Powered

 Recommended Uses For Product: Residential